bytedance/g3/sphinx/g3proxy/protocol/client/index.rst

   - TLS 1.2 and above can be enabled.
   - see :doc:`http_custom_headers` for custom headers.
   - see :doc:`http_custom_codes` for custom reply codes.
+  - see :doc:`egress_path_selection` to see how to select egress path.

 * socks proxy